project-ida/two-state-quantum-systems/src/excitation-transfer.md

 plt.legend(loc="right");
 ```

 Fig 4 shows us that no excitation transfer takes place.
 This is perhaps not so surprising because the frequency of the phonons is not resonant with the two state transition, i.e. $E_{phonon}  \neq 2A \equiv \omega_0$.
-We learnt in the last tutorial that being of resonance by just 1% had a profound affect on the dynamics - full transfer from one state to another did not occur.
+We learnt in the last tutorial that being off resonance by just 1% had a profound affect on the dynamics - full transfer from one state to another did not occur.
 In the above simulation $|E_{phonon}-\omega_0| / \omega_0 = 90\%$!

 We are however working with a quantised field now, so maybe things aren't quite the same.
 Let's try running the simulation for a longer time.